hindu-comm/weblogs/manasataramgini/2006/09/2006-09-13_the-battle-of-haldighat.md

 Pratap’s left wing was formed by the Jhala clan of the Rajputs under Mana.
 The reserve force that stood behind Pratap comprised of two
-brigades: 1) The first was the brahmin brigade led by Pratap’s purohita Jagannatha that was fighting as ordained by manu to defend the land of Hindus from the turuShkas.
+brigades: 1) The first was the brahmin brigade led by Pratap’s purohita Jagannathathat was fighting as ordained by manu to defend the land of Hindus from the turuShkas.
 2) The brigade formed by the Mehta businessmen and the Charanas, who normally civilians, had also voluntarily joined the Hindu defense.
 They were buttressed further by a